-Foreign investors may freely invest in renewable energy projects in Chile.
-However, any owner, lessee, usufructuary or whoever exploits, in any capacity, power plants interconnected to the electricity system and subject to coordination of the National Electric Coordinator, shall establish its generation companies with domicile in Chile.
-Likewise, any owner, lessee, usufructuary or any person who exploits under any capacity facilities for the provision of complementary services or energy storage systems that are interconnected to the national electric system must incorporate a company domiciled in the country.
+However, it is important to note that any owner, lessee, usufructuary or whoever exploits, in any capacity, power plants interconnected to the electricity system and subject to the coordination of the National Electric Coordinator, shall establish its generation companies with domicile in Chile.
+Likewise, any owner, lessee, usufructuary or any person who exploits, in any capacity, facilities for the provision of complementary services or energy storage systems that are interconnected to the national electric system must incorporate a company domiciled in the country.